-- 13. Place a short Gibson crankpin bush over each crankpin on one side of the chassis, place the correct coupling rod onto the bushed crankpins and retain with the crankpin nuts.
-You may wish to tighten these finally with fine nose pliers now, or later; but ensure you have firm hold of the wheel so as any turning pressure from the pliers does not move the wheel on the axle, thereby upsetting the quartering. - 14.
+- 14. Place a short Gibson crankpin bush over each leading crankpin, and a long bush on the rear crankpin on one side of the chassis.
+Place the correct coupling rod onto the bushed crankpins and retain with a crankpin nut on the leading wheels only.
+You may wish to tighten these finally with fine nose pliers now, or later; but ensure you have firm hold of the wheel so as any turning pressure from the pliers does not move the wheel on the axle, thereby upsetting the quartering. - 15.
 Repeat the previous step for the opposite side of the chassis.
+Both these leading pins need shortening and filing back to allow the connecting rod some clearance. - 16.
+The connecting rod also needs bushing, as the Bachmann hole is far too large.
+We used a very small slice of thin brass tube.